No. 1 Squadron IAF: History

 In 1947 during partition, No 1 RIAF Squadron was allocated to Pakistan.
 Pakistan Air Force did not continue the lineage.
 On 26 January 1953, No 15 Squadron was renumbered as No.1 Squadron, IAF at Halwara, with Spitfires on its inventory under the command of Squadron Leader EJ Dhatigara with the Tigers heritage.
 On 15 February 1957, No.1 Squadron was redesignated as No.27 Squadron.
 A new squadron was raised at Kalaikunda with the new Dassault Mystere-IVa aircraft.
 Squadron Leader Dilbagh Singh made the first official sonic boom over India in New Delhi when the Mystere IV-A was showcased in a public demonstration.

 This Squadron took part in the 1961 operation for Annexation of Goa with Mystere-IVa aircraft.
 In 1963, the squadron had moved to Adampur.
 In recognition of their contribution during the Indo-Pakistani war of 1965, the squadron received 1 MVC(Posthumous) and 3 Vir Chakra awards.
 On 18 October 1968, the Tigers, were presented the President’s Colours.
 During the 1971 Indo-Pak War, the Tigers flew a total of 513 sorties.
 They received AVSM and 1 Vir Chakra award.The squadrom was relocated at Gorakhpur in Feb 1982.
 They moved further east, to Hashimara, in the eastern Dooars, in 1985.
 On 1 January 1986, the squadron moved to Gwalior and were equipped with Mirage-2000 aircraft.
 They have stayed there except for a temporary deployment to Ambala for Operation Safed Sagar.

+During the Kargil War (Operation Vijay), No. 1 Squadron of the Indian Air Force operated the Dassault Mirage 2000 and was primarily assigned to air defence and escort duties within the conflict zone.
+The squadron played a crucial role in securing the airspace over Jammu and Kashmir by maintaining continuous combat air patrols and deterring any potential interference from opposing air assets.

+A key responsibility of the squadron was to provide escort to strike formations tasked with offensive operations against entrenched enemy positions along the Line of Control.
+These escort missions involved protecting strike aircraft during ingress and egress phases, as well as providing beyond-visual-range (BVR) cover using air-to-air missiles such as the Super 530D.
+No. 1 Squadron aircraft frequently operated in coordinated packages alongside strike aircraft from other units, ensuring the integrity and safety of bombing missions carried out at high altitude.

+The squadron also participated in complex multi-aircraft mission profiles that required coordination with other fighter types, including MiG-29 aircraft tasked with top cover.
+These missions typically involved rendezvous at pre-designated points, followed by joint ingress into the operational area.
+The presence of No. 1 Squadron aircraft allowed strike platforms to focus on ground attack objectives without exposure to aerial threats.